ptdewey/yankbank-nvim/README.md

 Choosing an entry from the menu (by hitting enter) will paste it into the currently open buffer at the cursor position.

+YankBank also offers persistence between sessions, meaning that you won't lose your yanks after closing and reopening a session (see [persistence](#Persistence)).

 ### Screenshots

 ![YankBank popup window zoomed](assets/screenshot-2.png)